 What are the main Allergens?

 - Sulphites: These are often used in dried fruit products like raisins, apricots, and prunes.
-They can also be find in wine and beer, soft drinks, meat products, and vegetables.
-An allergy to sulphites is at higher risk of developing in people who suffer from asthma
+They can also be found in wine and beer, soft drinks, meat products, and vegetables.
+An allergy to sulphites is at a higher risk of developing in people who suffer from asthma.

 Identifying an Allergic Reaction